Key Takeaways

 Expansion of Pharmacy Benefit Formularies

-On May 29, 2026, CVS Caremark announced updates to its commercial formularies that will expand coverage for anti-obesity medications.
-According to a CVS Health press release, the pharmacy benefit manager (PBM) intends to add Eli Lilly's new oral GLP-1 agonist, Foundayo (orforglipron), and restore preferred formulary status to Zepbound (tirzepatide).
-These updates come after months of discussions surrounding patient access and cost management in the weight loss sector.
-Fierce Pharma reported that CVS Caremark's actions represent a strategic shift as PBMs navigate the high demand and budget impacts of metabolic therapies.
+Pharmacy benefit manager CVS Caremark has announced updates to its commercial formularies that will significantly expand coverage for weight-loss medications.
+According to a CVS Health press release, the PBM will add Eli Lilly's new oral GLP-1 drug, Foundayo (orforglipron), and restore preferred status to Zepbound (tirzepatide).
+These updates, reported by Fierce Pharma, represent a major shift in response to the high patient demand for metabolic therapies.

-- June 1, 2026: Oral Foundayo is added to commercial formularies with the removal of the new-to-market block.
+• June 1, 2026: Oral Foundayo joins the commercial formulary with the removal of its new-to-market block.

-- July 1, 2026: Certain Medicare Part D transition program cost caps may go into effect for eligible members.
+• July 1, 2026: Experimental Medicare Part D transition program cost caps may begin for qualifying members.

-- October 1, 2026: Zepbound is restored as a preferred drug on CVS Caremark commercial formularies.
+• October 1, 2026: Zepbound is officially restored to preferred status on CVS Caremark commercial plans.

 Explore Medical Weight Care Programs